Academic Associate of Science Degree in Nursing

 Accelerated LPN to RN Program Statistics

 - 2023 NCLEX-RN Pass Rate*

 - hours spent at clinicals

-- avg starting salary of RN grads in 2023
+- avg annual salary of RNs in MO in 2022****

 - prerequisite classes required

 We’re a small school with small class sizes, close to home, and where everyone really does know your name.
 At some larger schools, you’re stuck in giant classrooms with an impersonal atmosphere and no help in sight, but at TCTC you’re a name, not just a number.